-Latest Wisconsin Pest: Brown Marmorated Stink Bug
+Latest WI Pest: Brown Marmorated Stink Bug

-The brown marmorated insect is ¾-inch long, with a wide back side that tapers to a point, and a rectangular head with long antennae.
+The brown marmorated stink bug is ¾-inch long, with a wide back side that tapers to a point, and a rectangular head with long antennae.
 Native to China and east Asia, the insect has been migrating west since being first discovered in Pennsylvania in 2001.